Checkmk/csm/README.md

   for LongPaths support.
 If not already enabled, it will try to enable it.
 If this fails (for example, because the user running `csm.exe` is not an administrator), `csm.exe` will prompt for confirmation before continuing.
   Setting this configuration option to true, disables the check entirely.
+This option does nothing on non-Windows systems.